Authentic Sakura Fare - Sakura Mochi, Sakura Manju, Sakura Soba and Sakura Crepe

 Sakura Crepe

 Finally, this is Korot Crepe with sakura paste (which is hard to see in the picture... but it's a paste like the azuki paste), matcha warabi mochi and normal cream that's just coloured pink.
 Interesting combination that I haven't tried before.
-My mom raved about how delicious it was.
+My friend raved about how delicious it was.
 Oh well, maybe next time...

 Sakura and matcha crepe.